 Effects on Mood

 Ingestion of MDMA causes the release of a neurotransmitter called serotonin in the brain, which results in an immediate high.
 This disruption of the brain's normal serotonin levels can lead to confusion, anxiety, paranoia and sleep problems.
-Furthermore, days or weeks later, the brain then has less serotonin that it needs, which can prolong those symptoms and cause depression, according to the National Institute on Drug Abuse.

 Effects on Mental Ability